adourian/Clinical-Trial-Outcomes/README.md

 ### 🔮 Outcome Prediction with Multi-Modal Neural Network

 In this section, we describe how we leveraged the feature representations created using NLP to predict the outcome of clinical trials.
 The process involves integrating multiple modalities of data into a unified model to make accurate predictions.
+The idea is to allow for neural networks to learn complex features about each data modality separately before combining these learned features to learn about their interactions and make a prediction.

 #### Model Architecture Overview